sermon: Jesus Christ's Trial (Part One)

 The third relevant principle category is: Witnesses.
 I found this very interesting.
 The qualification of the witnesses and their role in legal proceedings is perhaps the most interesting feature of Jewish law, because unlike the previous matters mentioned, this Jewish law took a course strikingly different from Roman law and the derivative legal systems that we know today in the Western world.

 There are two qualifying characteristics for witnesses.
-1) The role of witnesses was considerable more important than the trials we know today.
+1) The role of witnesses was considerably more important than the trials we know today.
 In our trials, a witness is so called upon to testify merely to what he knows, and the total case is made up of the collective testimony of whatever number of witnesses is necessary to establish the defendant's guilt or innocence.

 This was not true in Israel.
 In Hebrew law the testimony of the witnesses had to be complete.
 That is, it had to pertain to the whole of the crime of which the defendant was accused.
 He could not just see a portion of it.